Ninja-Squad/data-discovery/HOW-TO-JOIN.md

 value according to the type of data.

 >>>
-Note: for the purpose of WheatIS federation, it must match any of these values in order to be available through the WheatIS search tool, otherwise, the entry will be filtered out:
+Note: for WheatIS federation specifically, it must match any of these values in order to be available through the [WheatIS search tool](https://urgi.versailes.inra.fr/wheatis), otherwise, the entry will be filtered out (anyway, if you have some non wheat related data, you don't have to provide twice in dedicated files, the loading process will manage all of them in the different flavours):

 - Aegilops*
 - Hordeum*